lukefi/metsi/README.md

 ```
 Notice the parentheses around the filter conditions, when using multiple conditions.

+### report_period

+Operation makes it possible to collect sums of derived data collections between periods.

+For example in a 30 year long simulation one could define three 10-year periods by defining report_period on time points 10, 20 and 30.
+As the simulation executes the report_period operation collects user-defined derived data between years 0-9, 10-19 and 20-29.

+See documentation of report_state operation for definition and usage.

 ### clearcut

 Clears the stands reference tree list and stores them as a list of `CrossCuttableTree` objects into derived data with the `felled_trees` keyword.